inaki-del-olmo-602632-unsplash

 National laws may require companies to process personal data, for example, Estonian accounting law requires companies to preserve documents for 7 years, therefore the companies are bound by national laws to process data.

-For public officials, legal obligation means that there is an official mission set for them by the law.
+For a public authority processing data, legal obligation means that there is an official mission set for them by the law.
 For example, the tax department, police, and financial institutions are processing individuals’ personal data as it is their job.

 4. Processing is necessary in order to protect the vital interests